The arithmetic mean is the average of a group of numbers. It is what most people think of when they hear the

-- Nonparametric data is of the ordinal and its variance does not have an assumed distribution
+Nonparametric statistics are methods used to analyze nonparametric data.
+Nonparametric data is of the ordinal type and its variance does not have an assumed distribution.

 the mean do not have consistent and meaningful value.

-- Examples of parametric data include a pain scale that goes from 0 - 10, frequency counts, and Likert scales (strongly agree, agree, neutral, disagree, etc.)
+Examples of nonparametric data include a pain scale that goes from 0 - 10, frequency counts, and Likert scales (strongly agree, agree, neutral, disagree, etc.)

-- Examples of parametric tests include the Wilcoxon rank-sum test, Kruskal-Wallis test, and the sign test
+Examples of nonparametric tests include the Wilcoxon rank-sum test, Kruskal-Wallis test, and the sign test

 a continuous distribution or if a set of screening criteria are being tested.

 A ROC curve is a plot of the Sensitivity of a test (y-axis) vs 1 - Specificity of a test (x-axis).
 It can also be thought of as a plot of